 Sullivan County like the rest of the nation has been hit pretty hard by the turn in the market, and we have had our fair share of foreclosures.

 However most seem to be the primary home version.
 The majority of the second home/little getaway market here in the Sullivan County Catskills seems to have avoided the foreclosure glut.
 However there are a few.
-I have included a few of my favorites below, (as well as some favorite short sale listings).
+I have included a few of my favorites below.

 These are listings that I consider to be a bargain in today’s real estate market.
 If you see something you like, I suggest you act quickly.
 Bargains tend to disappear rather fast.
 Also drop me a line if you would like to be added to my foreclosure mailing list.